top of page

 QR codes have also found fanfare in many restaurant ordering systems and retail marketing.
 In the United States, half of full-service restaurant operators now offer QR code menus, according to the National Restaurant Association, as reported by The New York Times.

 On the retail side of business, QR codes are paving the way for brands to create new entry points to their target market.
 One subtle and effective example of QR code marketing can be found in most sneakers.
 Here, take a moment to inspect the tongue of your Adidas and read the stitched tag inside.
 You might find a QR code printed on it.
-That’s because the American shoe manufacturer, in conjunction with Spotify, has elaborated a successful marketing strategy for the release of the Boost HD line.
+That’s because the American shoe manufacturer, in conjunction with Spotify, has elaborated a successful small business marketing strategy for the release of the Boost HD line.
 That QR code links directly to a custom-made playlist based on wherever you are geographically, ensuring you stay connected to these brands on the move.

 QR codes for shopping